saadbess/saadbess.com/src/posts/2023-07-25-If-everything-is-equally-essential-nothing-stands-out-as-essential.md

 ---
-title: 'If everything is equally essential, nothing stands out as essential'
+title: 'If everything is equally essential, nothing is'
 description: "At a time when information and options abound, understanding what matters becomes ever more crucial.
 In this article we investigate over-prioritisation issues specifically within arenas where decisions need to be made quickly with close attention to details."
 date: 2023-07-25
 toc: true